Essential Django packages ❤️

 django-q2

 I have tried celery, django-rq, and huey and have always returned back to django-q2 when I need a background task runner for long-running tasks.
-My favorite features are the integration with Django admin, the ability to use either redis or a database to store tasks, and a cron-like scheduler.
+My favorite features are the integration with Django admin, the ability to use either redis or a database to store tasks, and the cron-like scheduler.

 Running in production